BardicDefense/purple-hack/README.md

 ### Unrestricted Feats

 - **Anointed**: You are zealous for your god or extra-planar benefactor.
-Spells or effects targeting your alignment always affect you, even if they normally only affect creatures that are supernatural (e.g. _Protection from Law_).
-You cannot be Unaligned.
+Spells or effects that would target supernatural creatures aligned with your patron also affect you.
-  - Your weapon attacks against creatures of one opposing alignment that are undead or extraplanar add +1 weapon die of damage (add/gain another if level 10 or higher).
+  - Your weapon attacks against undead or supernatural beings opposed to your patron add +1 weapon die of damage (add/gain another if level 10 or higher).
 This always counts as a magical attack.
   - When resisting spells and effects that would place you in direct conflict with your patron's known tenets and goals, the saving throw difficulty is one level lower.
-  - Gain a small power appropriate to your patron (e.g. healing touch once per day for a god of life or healing).
+  - Gain a small power appropriate to your patron (e.g. healing touch once per day that heals hp equal to your level for a god of life or healing).
 - **Conditioning**: Gain +2 to a chosen ability score.
 This feat can be taken only once for a given ability score.
 - **Fieldcraft**: Gain +1 Constitution.
 Pick two broad terrain types (forest, desert, swamps, jungle, tundra, mountains, etc.).
 In these terrain types, your difficulties for tasks such as stealth, tracking, and concealing tracks are lowered, and you:
   - Heal +2 HP per day, and still heal even if marching in terrain that normally prevents such.